 Place the lentil salad in bowls for serving, and top with the dried pomegranate seeds.
 Raisins or dried cherries would work just as well.

 Add as much of the dressing you want to each salad; I like a generous amount.

 Toss gently to get the lentils coated with the dressing, and enjoy.

-This salad is best at room temperature.
+This salad is best slightly warmed or at room temperature.